16 Best Places to Visit in Poland

 Branicki Palace

 With hundreds of stunning old buildings, Białystok will please lovers of both history and architecture.
-Branicki Palace, built by a wealthy Polish—Lithuanian politician who once dreamed of becoming the king of Poland, is one of the most stunning sights in town – but smaller Hasbach's Palace is also worth a visit.
+Branicki Palace, built by a wealthy Polish-Lithuanian politician who once dreamed of becoming the king of Poland, is one of the most stunning sights in town — but smaller Hasbach's Palace is also worth a visit.
+The elegant structure is a French, Dutch, and Tuscan Renaissance architectural style.

-On a sunny day, take a walk down Lipowa street, too, which was almost completely destroyed during WWII and has been restored to become a great place to spot boutique shops and restored historical buildings.
+On a sunny day, take a walk down Lipowa Street, too, which was almost completely destroyed during WWII and has been restored to become a great place to spot boutique shops and restored historical buildings.

-A branch of the Podlachian Museum, the Historical Museum is an interesting stop to see what a wealthy 19th-century bourgeois home would've looked like — complete with original furniture and objects of the time.
+A branch of the Podlaskie Museum, the Historical Museum is an interesting stop to see what a wealthy 19th-century bourgeois home would've looked like — complete with original furniture and objects of the time.

 13. Karpacz